laurentbenaroya/XLSR-Mamba/README.md

 Official Implementation of our work ["XLSR-Mamba: A Dual-Column Bidirectional State Space Model for Spoofing Attack Detection"](https://arxiv.org/pdf/2411.10027) published in IEEE Signal Processing Letters.
 For detailed insights into our methodology, you can access the complete paper.
 If you have any questions on this repository or the related paper, please [create an issue](https://github.com/swagshaw/XLSR-Mamba/issues/new) or [email me](mailto:yxiao009+github@e.ntu.edu.sg).

+## News
+[March.
+2025] We would like to inform you that the scores for XLSR-Mamba achieves 2nd Rank on the [Speech-DF-Arena leaderboard](https://huggingface.co/spaces/Speech-Arena-2025/Speech-DF-Arena).

+[Feb.
+2025] We release code, checkpoints, and extracted scores for XLSR-Mamba.

 ## Getting Started
 ### Setup Environment